Key takeaways

 • Defaults in widely held corporate loans remain relatively low, which suggests broader spillover may stay limited even as liquidity tightens.

-• Stress looks most visible in software loans, where some debt trades below 80 cents, so diversification and senior, collateral-backed loans can help investors stay disciplined.
+• Stress looks most visible in software loans, where some debt trades below 80 cents, suggesting active credit management, diversification and senior, collateral-backed loans can help investors stay disciplined.

 Why recent private credit headlines matter

-Private credit has expanded beyond institutions and into more investor portfolios, often through fund structures designed for individuals.
-That growth matters because many private loans do not trade frequently, so selling them quickly can be difficult when markets turn volatile.
-Recent headlines have amplified these differences, making it important to separate questions about fund structure from questions about borrower fundamentals.
+Private credit opportunities have expanded beyond institutions and into more investor portfolios, often through fund structures designed for individuals.
+That growth also exposed a basic constraint: many private loans trade infrequently, so selling them quickly can be difficult when markets turn volatile.
+Recent headlines have amplified these differences, making it important to separate questions about fund structure from borrower fundamentals.

-One recent catalyst was Blue Owl, a business development company (BDC) that makes loans, limiting investor withdrawals in a non-traded private credit fund aimed at individuals.
-1 Reports described a shift to occasional payouts funded by repayments and asset sales, instead of limited quarterly redemption offerings.
-This matters because some investors may not be able to exit when they anticipated or prefer.
+Blue Owl, a business development company (BDC) that makes loans, generated headlines by limiting investor withdrawals in a non-traded private credit fund aimed at individuals 1.
+Reports described a shift to occasional payouts funded by repayments and asset sales, instead of limited quarterly redemption offerings.
+As a result, some investors may not be able to exit when they anticipated or prefer.

 “The primary issue is a mismatch in terms between the underlying loans and the redemption features of many of these funds.
 If there is an event that leads to many investors requesting redemptions, these structures have difficulty fulfilling these requests from their natural sources of liquidity.”